Calandiel/SongsOfFOSS/README.md

 It's written in Lua and includes the game part of the project, notably not including the original world generator.

+You can reach out to us on [Reddit](https://www.reddit.com/r/SongsOfTheEons/) and [Discord](https://discord.gg/6THT2pa).
+If you have questions about the project or want to contribute, you can message us in the development channel on Discord! ^^

 # Running the game

 On Windows, double click `run-sote-windows.bat`.